EshanUGR/EshanUGR/README.md

-- 👋 Hi, I’m @EshanUGR
+- 👋 Hi, I’m Ravindu Eshan.
 - 👀 I’m interested in learnig coding.
 - 🌱 I’m currently learning  React,java,php ,javaScript
-- 📫 How to reach me ... you can contact me using eamil-IT22258212@MY.SLIIT.LK
+- 📫 How to reach me - you can contact me using eamil-IT22258212@MY.SLIIT.LK

 <!---
 EshanUGR/EshanUGR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.